Tennessee HVAC License: How to Become an HVAC Contractor in Tennessee

 They are located in: Chattanooga, Clarksville, Covington, Crossville, Crump, Dickson, Elizabethton, Jackson, Knoxville, McKenzie, Memphis, Morristown, Nashville, Newbern, Pulaski, Shelbyville, Surgoinsville, and Whiteville.

 PAHRA has not accredited any programs in Tennessee at this time.

 HVACClasses.org breaks down the credit hour requirements for the Tennessee College of Applied Technology – Knoxville Campus.
 It also details programs at Chattanooga State Community College, Remington College (Memphis campus), and Northeast State Community College in Blountville, TN.

-Here are three great lists of the best HVAC schools in Tennessee:
+Here are two great lists of the best HVAC schools in Tennessee:

 Tuition: The Cost of Tuition depends on the program you choose.
 In-state students can expect tuition to be in the $4,000 to $5,000 range per year.
 The cost for online training program can be significantly less.
 Apprentice positions are listed on job sites like indeed.
 They are also offered through unions like UA Local 572 in Nashville, UA Local 43 in Chattanooga, and UA Local 614 in Memphis.